-- The checking procedure for Oromorph has been changed to make it easier and quicker for staff to respond to requests for analgesia. - A number of concerns were raised regarding the delay in receiving medication and information of side effects at discharge.
-This was addressed through the staff in the
+• The checking procedure for Oromorph has been changed to make it easier and quicker for staff to respond to requests for analgesia.

-- Snack boxes are available on all sites as are fridges containing food for 24-hour access for patients. - Information has been distributed to all trust users on how much money is allocated for food on a daily basis for patients and how it is spent, including choice of menu and drinks. - Customer care courses were reviewed and comments made by patients through the survey are fed into the group so that staff can learn about how they come across to the patients and reflect on good and bad practice.
+- A number of concerns were raised regarding the delay in receiving medication and information of side effects at discharge.
+This was addressed through the staff in the departure lounge taking responsibility for provision and information.
+This was also addressed through the one-stop dispensing project. - Snack boxes are available on all sites as are fridges containing food for 24-hour access for patients. - Information has been distributed to all trust users on how much money is allocated for food on a daily basis for patients and how it is spent, including choice of menu and drinks. - Customer care courses were reviewed and comments made by patients through the survey are fed into the group so that staff can learn about how they come across to the patients and reflect on good and bad practice.